 Long Range Outlook

-Winnipeg’s seasonal daytime high is currently -13°C while the seasonal overnight low is -23°C.
+Today’s seasonal daytime high in Winnipeg is -6°C while the seasonal overnight low is -16°C.